lwjohnst86/nefa-code/doc/manuscript.md

 composition of the NEFA fraction.
-As such, after running the GEE models for the longitudinal analysis, partial least squares discriminant analysis (PLS-DA) was used to identify the patterns of NEFA composition against beta-cell function (using ISSI-2, which had most of the associations in the GEE models) and for those who converted to or maintained dysglycemia status (either IFG, IGT, or DM) over the 6 years.
+As such, after running the GEE models for the longitudinal analysis, partial least squares discriminant analysis (PLS-DA) was used to identify the patterns of NEFA composition against beta-cell function (using ISSI-2, which had the majority of the significant associations in the GEE models) and for those who converted to or maintained dysglycemia status (either IFG, IGT, or DM) over the 6 years.
 Since PLS-DA cannot handle longitudinal data, latent class mixed models (LCMM) were used to extract latent trajectories of beta-cell function (ISSI-2) over the 6 years.

-All analyses were performed using R 3.2.5 [@Rbase], along with the R packages geepack 1.2.0.1 for GEE <!--[@Hoejsgaard2006a]-->, caret 6.0.68 for PLS-DA, and lcmm 1.7.5 for
+All analyses were performed using R 3.3.0 [@Rbase], along with the R packages geepack 1.2.0.1 for GEE <!--[@Hoejsgaard2006a]-->, caret 6.0.68 for PLS-DA, and lcmm 1.7.5 for
 LCMM.
-The R code for this manuscript is available at {{link}}.
-Results were statistically significance at p<0.05, after adjusting for multiple testing using the Benjamini-Hochberg False Discovery Rate [@Benjamini1995a].
+The R code for this manuscript is available at {{add link before submission}}.
+Results were considered statistically significance at p<0.05, after adjusting for multiple testing using the Benjamini-Hochberg False Discovery Rate [@Benjamini1995a].

 # Results